jasonyisong/Software-Testing-EP/README.md

 6. Execution of tests
 7. Examination of test results

-> 1. Analysis of SW / spec that informs the test
+# 1. Analysis of SW / spec that informs the test

+# 2. Identify test coverage items
+# 3. Identify test cases
+# 4. Verify test design to ensure completeness
+# 5. Implementation of tests
+# 6. Execution of tests
+# 7. Examination of test results